 - 1 1.
 How to Calculate Square Roots in C: Overview and the Basic sqrt Function

 - 2 2.
-Basic Methods for Calculating Square Roots
+Basic Method for Calculating Square Roots

 - 4 4.
-Calculating Square Roots Without the Standard Library
+Square Root Calculations Without the Standard Library

 - 5 5.
-Advantages and Limitations of Square Root Calculations
+Benefits and Limitations of Square Root Calculations

-First, let’s look at the fundamental method for calculating a square root in C.
+First, let’s explain the basic method of computing square roots in C.

 #include <math.h>